yuki-kimoto/giblognet/old/README_v1.md

 ### blame don't work

-In Gitprep, blame page use "git blame --line-porcelain".
+In Giblognet, blame page use "git blame --line-porcelain".
 In old git, there is no --line-porcelain option.
 We don't know when --line-porcelain was added to git.
 At least, blame page work well in git 1.8.2.1.

-### How to upgrade GitPrep
+### How to upgrade Giblog Net

-It is very easy. you only overwrite all files except for "gitprep.conf".
+It is very easy. you only overwrite all files except for "giblognet.conf".

-If you want to upgrade by "git pull", you can do it. you create "gitprep.my.conf" copied from "gitprep.my.conf", and do "git pull"
+If you want to upgrade by "git pull", you can do it. you create "giblognet.my.conf" copied from "giblognet.my.conf", and do "git pull"

 If you get a rainbow unicorn t-rex error after upgrading, you might be missing